OrchidsOK/Fish-Game-v0/README.md

 ### Beta 2:
 In beta v0.2, I made the inventory ui, using a unique thoughtbubble type inventory to try and reduce any stress later down the line, and keep the game to its simple roots. i also added camera movement.
 ### Beta 3:
-Im calling this the texture update.
-I am currently on this stage, and i have made a updated character model, character colour in options menu, and will also be making the items code be physically applied, and the slected item show up in the players hand! i will also be working on a rudimentary map for this update. making everything pretty.
-Beta v0.3
+BETA V03 NOW OUT. in beta v03, i fixed the character model, updated camera controls, added a character customization screen, fixed an inventory bug, added item model in hands, updated character model, working pause menu, etc.
 ### Beta 4:
-My plan is to start interacting the character with the world. basic fishing, basic farming, fishing, or more.
+My plan is to start interacting the character with the world, to make way for making the map. basic fishing, basic farming, fishing, or more.
 # Honorable mentions and credits
 ### Textures, sprites:
 [Piskel](https://www.piskelapp.com/)